peteroupc/peteroupc.github.io/bernoulli.md

 This algorithm is a special case of the two-coin Bernoulli factory of (Gonçalves et al., 2017)<sup>[**(40)**](#Note40)</sup> and is uniformly fast.
 It will be called the **two-coin special case** in this document.<sup>[**(41)**](#Note41)</sup>

-1. With probability 1/2, return 1.
+1. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return 1.
 (For example, generate either 0 or 1 with equal probability, that is, an unbiased random bit, and return 1 if that bit is 1.)
 2. Flip the input coin.
 If it returns 1, return 0.
 Otherwise, go to step 1.

 <a id=lambda___1___lambda></a>